openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

   feature, and then work with you to complete the steps to :ref:`update the new course<Update the New Course>`.

+* Verify that the course that you want to re-run is in edX Studio.

 * Verify that you are a member of the course staff for the course that you want to re-run.

-* Verify that the course that you want to re-run was created in edX Studio, and was not created in XML.

 To re-run a course:

 #.
 Log in to Studio.
 Your dashboard lists the courses that you have access to